 780-19 SHELTER ALLOWANCE

 To determine the shelter allowance, the caseworker must identify the allowable shelter costs and verify that the family is responsible for paying the expense.
 Generally, the costs must be for the home currently occupied by the family.
-Exceptions are listed at manual section 780-19F.
+Exceptions are listed in ATAPAlaska Temporary Assistance Program MSManual Section 780-19F.

 780-19 A. SHELTER COSTS ALLOWED